hashobject/perun/README.md

 There are plenty of Boot plugins that can be useful in the when you are using perun:

- - [boot-http](https://github.com/pandeiro/boot-http) - serve generated site locally using webserver
+ - [boot-http](https://github.com/pandeiro/boot-http) - serve generated site locally using web server
  - [boot-gzip](https://github.com/martinklepsch/boot-gzip) - gzip files
  - [boot-s3](https://github.com/hashobject/boot-s3) - sync generated site to the Amazon S3
  - [boot-less](https://github.com/Deraen/boot-less) - task to compile Less to CSS